Junior Bollywood artists urge Maharashtra CM to help | ExBulletin

 “We will be the last to return to the set,” she said.

-Last month, a young actress reported that their landlords did not give them any rent concessions either.
+Last month a young actress had told how their landlords did not give them any concessions on rents either.

 It was also reported that the Federation of Western Cinema Employees (FWICE) had officially asked Thackeray to send help, but it appears the letter was unsuccessful.